You can now claim Spanish input VAT on employee expenses that were excluded from your...

-Romania will introduce the split VAT payment regime as from 1 October 2017.
+Romania will introduce the split VAT payment mechanism as from 1 October 2017.
 This mechanism will be optional until 1 January 2018, when it will become mandatory for all businesses in Romania.

 The split VAT payment is a deviation from the general rules on VAT.
 Under the usual rules of VAT, the supplier issues an invoice for the net and VAT amount to the customer.
 The customer will pay the gross amount (net and VAT) to the supplier, who will collect it and pay it to the tax authorities.
 Under the split VAT payment mechanism, the supplier also issues an invoice for the net and VAT amounts, however, the customer will only pay the net amount to the supplier.
 The VAT portion is paid directly to the tax authorities, hence eliminating the ´collection´ role of suppliers.